ne0fhyk/mapbox-android-sdk/QUICKSTART.md

 ### Overlays

 Anything visual that is displayed over the map, maintaining its geographical position, we call it an ```Overlay```.
-To access a MapView's overlays at any point during runtime, use:
+To access a com.mapbox.sdk.MapView's overlays at any point during runtime, use:

 ```java
 mapView.getOverlays();